uncleDev18/uncleDev18/README.md

 ###

 <p align="left">Hi there!
 My name is Brian Arce, and I'm a student studying Bachelor of Science in Information Technology at Colegio De Montalban.
 As a student, I'm passionate about learning and pusuing my academic goals.</p>

+<p align="left">As a student, I'm always looking for ways to challenge myself and push beyond my comfort zone.
+I enjoy taking on new projects and exploring new topics, whether it's through independent research, interships, or volunteer work.</p>

 ###